liveratesfeeds/API/source/index.html.md

 ## Reject(3)

 <aside class="notice">
-  We use this message to response to FIX messages and wee are not supporting requests with this message.
+  We use this message to respond to FIX messages.
+We are not supporting requests with this message.
 </aside>

 on failure, we will response a failure reason within this message.

 ### Message response tags:

 Name | Number | Value
 ---- | ------ | -----